MicrosoftDocs/CommunityToolkit/docs/maui/converters/equal-converter.md

 ---
-title: .NET MAUI EqualConverter
+title: EqualConverter - .NET MAUI Community Toolkit
 author: bijington
-description: "The EqualConverter is a one way converter that returns a `bool` indicating whether the binding value is equal to another specified value." ms.date: 03/02/2022
+description: "The EqualConverter is a one way converter that returns a bool indicating whether the binding value is equal to another specified value." ms.date: 03/02/2022
 ---